-- Note that it is a possible of the production of the production - In Germany, PET beverage bottles already reached a recycled content of max.
+- Indorama, a Thai based multinational petrochemical company with strong activities in PET and fiber production, currently produces 6 million t of PET per year.
+The company aims at increasing its use of post-consumer PET from currently 100,000 t/a to 750,000 t/a by 2025 (EllenMcArthur Foundation 2019). - In Germany, PET beverage bottles already reached a recycled content of max.
 28% in 2018, while in 2019, the European Union established a mandatory minimum target of 25 % for beverage bottles and 30 % for all PET bottles.
 PET bottles with higher shares of rPET are available, however, due to the higher rPET shares, the bottles cannot be transparent anymore (Brigitte Osterath 2018).
 This means the material for the bottles is no longer transparent but (unintentionally coloured because the material properties of PET with a high recycled content change the opacity properties of the raw material for the bottles.
 The pioneers, e.g. sellers of beverages called "Eiszeitquell" (Eiszeitquell 2020) and "Vilsa" (Vilsa 2020) use 100% recycled material for their bottles which are blue. - The sports article producer Puma announced to launch a sportswear collection made from 100% recycled material (mainly PET) in 2020.
 A prototype of a shoe has already been developed and produced in a limited edition.
 It is noteworthy that the company does not provide any information on the recycled content with respect to their other articles.

-- Some few producers such as the Werner & Mertz Group already changed the lion's share of their product segment to 100 % post-consumer recycled content for their single-use plastic packaging, targeting 100 % for their whole product range by 2025 (EllenMcArthur Foundation 2019). - Under the trade name "Econyl", the Italian company Aquafil sells nylon yarn produced from recovered nylon from fishernets and other nylon waste from landfills, e.g. carpets.
+- Some few producers such as the Werner & Mertz Group already changed the lion's share of their product segment to 100% post-consumer recycled content for their single-use plastic packaging, targeting 100% for their whole product range by 2025 (EllenMcArthur Foundation 2019). - Onder the trade name "Econyl", the Italian company Aquafil sells nylon yarn produced from recovered nylon from fishernets and other nylon waste from landfills, e.g. carpets.
 Aquafil supplies recycled Nylon 6 to more than 1000 companies.
 The yarn is already used in fashion, e.g. by Prada (Prada Group 2020), outdoor equipment, e.g by Vaude (Vaude 2020), and interior design, e.g. flooring material by Vorwerk (Econyl 2020).
 The recycling process at Aquafil is based on dissolving the material (which also serves as a sorting method), depolymerization and regeneration of Nylon 6.
 Aquafil thus is the only company which applies this chemical recycling path (according to own statements).
 In an interview with Oeko-Institut, Aquafil emphasizes that there is a difference between fishing nets and fishfarming nets: Nets for fishfarms are in the water for a long time and therefore have to be treated with biotoxic substances to prevent alga from sticking to the nets, etc. These nets are considered hazardous waste and cannot be recycled by Aquafil.
 Fishing nets are not treated with such substances.